Georgia Southern Eagles football statistical leaders

 During much of their history, the Eagles have run an option offense, focused on running over passing.
 Therefore, the Eagles' passing records tend to be lower than at most other schools.
-Exceptions to this trend are the years 2006 through 2009, when the Eagles scrapped the option offense under head coaches Brian VanGorder and Chris Hatcher, and 2022, when new head coach Clay Helton installed a pro-style pass-oriented offense.
+Exceptions to this trend are the years 2006 through 2009, when the Eagles scrapped the option offense under head coaches Brian VanGorder and Chris Hatcher, and since 2022, when new head coach Clay Helton installed a pro-style pass-oriented offense.
 Notably, Kyle Vantrease took only six games in 2022 to set a new single-season passing yardage record, and more than doubled the previous record by the end of the regular season.
 Despite only playing at Southern for one season (he had played at Buffalo in five seasons, with one redshirt season and an extra year of eligibility due to COVID-19), he is second on the team's career passing yardage list.

 These lists are updated through the 2022 season.